 SPOILER ALERT: the following article may contain spoilers for Stranger Things Volume 4

-Just like millions of other people around the world, I have spent a lot of time recently glued to my TV bingeing the newest season of Stranger Things.
+Like millions of other people around the world, I have spent a lot of time recently glued to my TV bingeing the newest season of Stranger Things.
 Although I have been a fan of the show since the beginning, I was pleasantly surprised to see how the story has grown and matured along with its characters.

 The Hawkins kids have been through a lot over the past few years.
-Previous seasons had seen characters suffer abuse from family members, cope with loss and anxiety, all while fighting interdimensional monsters and keeping up with schoolwork.
+Previous seasons had seen characters suffer abuse from family members, and cope with loss and anxiety, all while fighting interdimensional monsters and keeping up with schoolwork.

 After all their struggles, it seems only natural that their many adventures have taken a toll on them.
-Volume 4 brought the reality of PTSD to the forefront, making the emotional journeys of characters such as Max, Chrissy and Nancy into important storylines.
+Volume 4 brought the reality of PTSD to the forefront, making the emotional journeys of characters such as Max, Chrissy, and Nancy into important storylines.

-- Age does not invalidate your suffering
+1. Age does not invalidate your trauma suffering

 This season didn’t pull its punches when showing what a devastating effect trauma can have on young people.
 The season’s primary antagonist, Vecna, served as a terrifying metaphor for the dangers of living with trauma.